Stinrb/Stinrb/README.md

 📜 Google Data Analytics Professional Certificate

 # 👤 About Me
-- Data Analytics with a foundation in psychology and human behavior.
+- Data Analyst with a foundation in psychology and human behavior.
 - Driven by a strong interest in problem-solving, uncovering data-driven insights, and presenting findings through clear and meaningful storytelling.

 # 💻 Tech Stack